vaidehispatil/VAIDEHI-S-PORTFOLIO/README.md

    - Includes a **profile image container** with hover effects.

 2. **Portfolio Page**
-   - Showcases my projects, including the **Verika Jewelry Store E-commerce Front-End**.
+   - Showcases my projects, including the **Verika Jewelry Store E-commerce Front-End**,etc.
    - Projects can be filtered by **domain** or **type** (Frontend, Full-stack, E-commerce).
    - Each project card displays **name, description, tech stack, and a live link**.
    - Uses **React state (`useState`)** for dynamic filtering and interactive UI.